koechlm/Vault-Job-Processor---iLogic-Extension/README.md

 VERSION HISTORY / RELEASE NOTES:
 ---------------------------------
+2024.0.0.0 - updated for Vault Clinet / Job Processor 2024.
+NEW - the iLogic-VaultInventorServer library sample moved from the iLogic-Vault project into this solution.
 2023.0.1.x - updated for Vault Client / Job Processor 2023.
 New detailed restriction dialog info for non-Configuration Admins trying to access iLogic Configuration
 2022.3.0.0 - updated for Vault Client / Job Processor 2022.3
 2022.2.0.0 - new methods AddFile, GetVaultFileStatus and UpdateVaultFileProperties implemented